SoulHeretic/SoulHeretic.github.io/_research/publications.md

 9. Hao Li, Yi-Cheng Tu, and Bo Zeng.
 Concurrent Query Processing in a GPU-Based Database System.
 Plos ONE 14(4): e0214720, April 2019.

-10.Napath Pitaksirianan, Zhila Nouri, and Yi-Cheng Tu.
+10. Napath Pitaksirianan, Zhila Nouri, and Yi-Cheng Tu.
 Algorithms and Framework for Computing 2-body Statistics on GPUs.
 Distributed and Parallel Databases 37(4):587-622, December 2019.

 11. Chengcheng Mou, Shaoping Chen, and Yi-Cheng Tu.
 A Comparative Study of Dual-tree Algorithms for Computing Spatial Distance Histograms.
 The Computer Journal 62(1):42-62, January 2019.